dependabot/dependabot-core/README.md

 | `Dependabot::PullRequestCreator` | Creates a Pull Request to the original repo with the updated dependency file.                 |
 | `Dependabot::PullRequestUpdater` | Updates an existing Pull Request with new dependency files (e.g., to resolve conflicts).      |

-## Why is this open source?
+## Why is this public?

 As the name suggests, Dependabot Core is the core of Dependabot (the rest of the app is pretty much just a UI and database).
 If we were paranoid about someone stealing our business then we'd be keeping it under lock and key.

-Dependabot Core is open source because we're more interested in it having an impact than we are in making a buck from it.
+Dependabot Core is public because we're more interested in it having an impact than we are in making a buck from it.
 We'd love you to use [Dependabot][dependabot], so that we can continue to develop it, but if you want to build and host your own version then this library should make doing so a *lot* easier.

 If you use Dependabot Core then we'd love to hear what you build!

+## License

+We've been unable to find a license that accurately fits Dependabot's needs (suggestions are welcome) so instead we offer the below permissions informally.

+If you would like to use Dependabot Core for non-commerical purposes, such as to host a bot at your workplace, then we give you full permission to do so.
+In fact, we'd love you to, and will help and support you however we can.

+If you would like to add Dependabot's functionality to your for-profit company's offering then we DO NOT give you permission to use Dependabot Core to do so.

 ## History